Computational investigations of a multi-class traffic flow model: mean-field and microscopic dynamics: Numerical Results

-Following the same lines as in the one-class case, we consider the cost function presented in \cite{huang_game-theoretic_2020}, which consists of keeping the actual speed of vehicles $u_{j}$ not too far from the desired one in \eqref{eq2.18}.
-Hence: \\ For [GLWR], the obtained density, speed, and optimal cost profiles for all scenarios, as shown in Figure \ref{fig.macro_mfg_2class_LWR} are qualitatively similar to those resulting from the single-class [LWR] model presented in \cite{huang_game-theoretic_2020} and reproduced in Figure \ref{fig.macro_mfg_1class}.\\ \\ When cars and trucks are fully segregated (TC and CT) as shown in Figure \ref{fig.macro_mfg_2class_LWR}, we see that at some point they can manage to speed up and spread out their density around the mean.
+When cars and trucks are fully segregated (TC and CT) as shown in Figure \ref{fig.macro_mfg_2class_LWR}, we see that at some point they can manage to speed up and spread out their density around the mean.
 However, once one class reaches the other, we clearly observe a shock wave starting (Time: $0.75$), where the density before the shock point starts to increase.
 The shock is followed by a rarefaction along which the density after the shock point decreases.
-Because of the periodicity, the shock waves never disappear and are transported over time forming clusters of slow-moving vehicles, as shown at Time: $1.5$ and Time: $2.997$.\\ \\ In the interlaced configuration (TCT), as shown in Figure \ref{fig.macro_mfg_2class_LWR}, the traffic behavior is smoother.
+Because of the periodicity, the shock waves never disappear and are transported over time forming clusters of slow-moving vehicles, as shown at Time: $1.5$ and Time: $2.997$.\\ \\ The optimal costs $V_j$ remain null in Figure \ref{fig.macro_mfg_2class_LWR}, suggesting that for [GLWR] the optimal control precisely matches the desired value as required by the quadratic cost function in \eqref{eq.generalized.lwr}.
+As a consequence, the Greenshields-type law is attained by the mean-field macroscopic control. \\ \\ In the interlaced configuration (TCT), as shown in Figure \ref{fig.macro_mfg_2class_LWR}, the traffic behavior is smoother.
 Indeed, no shock waves appear, and the density of both cars and trucks keeps spreading out over time.
 Although the correlation between the distribution of vehicles and the occurrence of shock waves is not clear, TCT experiment shows that a greater mixture can attenuate the formation of shock waves.
 This can be useful for traffic management, since more alternating distribution of vehicles is less likely to form clusters of slow-moving vehicles.\\ \\ We observe in the fundamental diagrams of Figure \ref{fig.macro_mfg_2class_LWR} that for all [GLWR] cases, three different regimes are distinguished: In the \textit{free-flow} regime, vehicles of both classes are in the free-flow ($\rho_{1} \leq 0.25$ and $\rho_{2} \leq 0.25$).
 In the \textit{semi-congested} regime, the trucks' class does not have enough space to maintain free flow, but the cars' class still does ($\rho_{1} \leq 0.5$ and $\rho_{2} \geq 0.25$).
 In the \textit{fully-congested} regime, both classes do not have sufficient space to maintain the free-flow speed ($\rho_{1} > 0.5$ and $\rho_{2} > 0.5$).
 In TC and CT configurations, most of the vehicles move to the semi-congested regime, which explains the formation of shock waves, unlike the TCT configuration, where most of the vehicles stay in the free-flow regime.
 But in the three configurations, only cars move to the fully-congested regime.\\ \\ Another important observed result for [GLWR] is that the fundamental relation satisfies all important requirements for the classical generalized LWR model in every class.
 For $j=1,2$: \begin{itemize} \item Req1: Speed range $0 \leq v_{j} \leq v_{max}^{j}$ \item Req2: Density range $0 \leq \rho _{j} \leq \rho _{jam}^{j}$ \item Req3: No vehicle on the road $v_{j}=v_{max}^{j}$ when $\rho_{1}=\rho_{2}=0$ \item Req4: Traffic jam $v_{j}=0$ when $\rho_{j}=\rho_{jam}^{j}$ \item Req5: The fundamental diagram is strictly concave. \end{itemize} Req3 accounts for the fact that here, the flow depends not only on density, as in one class case, but also on the composition of the traffic.\\